Correctness Verification of Neural Networks: Introduction

 \section{Introduction}

 Neural networks are now recognized as powerful function approximators with impressive performance across a wide range of applications.
-Current techniques, however, provide no {\em correctness guarantees} --- there is currently no way to verify that a neural network provides correct outputs (within a specified tolerance) for {\em all} inputs of interest.
-The closest the field has come is robustness verification, which aims to verify if the network prediction is {\em stable} for all inputs in some neighborhood around a selected input point~\cite{ai2-2018, maxsens2018, Fastlin2018, ILP2016, tjeng2019, duality2018, ConvDual2018, Reluplex2017}.
-But robustness verification does not guarantee that the output, even if stable, is actually correct --- there is no specification that defines the correct output for any input except for the manually-labeled center point of each region.
+A large body of work focuses on providing formal guarantees for neural networks \cite{ai2-2018,Reluplex2017,ConvDual2018,tjeng2019,singh2018robustness,control2018,fairsquare-17}.
+For perception tasks (e.g. vision, speech recognition), most work has focused on robustness verification \cite{ai2-2018,Reluplex2017,ConvDual2018,tjeng2019,singh2018robustness}, which aims to verify if the network prediction is {\em stable} for all inputs in some neighborhood around a selected input point.
+However, there is yet no systematic way to specify, then verify, that the network is {\em correct} (within a specified tolerance) {\em globally} over target regions of the input space of interest.

-We present the first {\em correctness verification} of neural networks --- the first verification that a neural network produces a {\em correct} output within a specified tolerance for {\em every} input of interest.
+We present the first framework for specifying and verifying the correctness of neural networks on perception tasks.
 Neural networks are often used to predict some property of the world given an observation such as an image or audio recording.
-We therefore define correctness relative to a {\em specification} which identifies 1) a {\em state space} consisting of all relevant states of the world and 2) an {\em observation process} that produces neural network inputs from the states of the world.
-Then the inputs of interest are all inputs that can be observed from the state space via the observation process.
-We define the set of inputs of interest as the {\em feasible input space}.
-Because the quantity of interest that the network predicts is some property of the state of the world, the state defines the ground truth output (and therefore defines the correct output for each input to the neural network).
+We provide a {\em specification} through 1) a {\em state space} consisting of a symbolic representation of all target states of the world and 2) an {\em observation process} that produces neural network inputs from these target states.
+Then the target inputs of interest are all inputs that can be observed from the state space via the observation process.
+We define the set of target inputs as the {\em target input space}.
+Because the quantity that the network predicts is some property of the observed state of the world, the state defines the ground truth output (and therefore defines the correct output for each target input to the neural network).